ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter06.md

 Jīn Líng and Lán SīZhuī exchanged a glance, and the latter shook his head in despair.

 Jīn Líng hesitantly said, “HánGuāng-Jūn, you... you only slept for three hours.
-Why don’t you rest a little bit more?
+Why wouldn’t you rest a little bit more?
 SīZhuī and I will be waiting outside along with JǐngYí.”

 Noticing that the bed was wide enough, Jīn Líng wanted to add, “You could sleep with Wèi WúXiàn,” but, on second thoughts, he bit his tongue.